 Can you name a place with a holistic destination-management arrangement?

-In cooperation with the Global Sustainable Tourism Council and an American University graduate study, we again seek your 2018 recommendations as we renew last year’s project to identify exemplary cases of collaborative destination management.
+In cooperation with the Global Sustainable Tourism Council and various university graduate studies, we continue to seek your recommendations for exemplary cases of collaborative destination management.
 Specifically:

 What real-life destination-based entities have taken a holistic approach

 to tourism management and stewardship of their destinations?

 As of mid-2019, we have several profiles of such places in the pipeline.
 We will publish each one on this site as it is completed and fact-checked.
 The results of our research will be publicized case by case and then collected in a comprehensive report for free distribution so as